As providers of corporate language training, we hear comments and questions like these all the time:

 There has to be a better way, right?

-At Fluency Corp, we believe that better way is investing early in language training.
+At Fluency Corp, we believe that a better way is to invest early in language training.
+Back to your original question: “What is the cost of language training?”
 Our classes start at $110 per week for the minimum number of hours to make steady progress.
 That’s $5,280 for 48 weeks of lessons per year.

-Our goal is that halfway through this year, your employee will be exponentially better at communicating, and wasting far less time.
+The goal is that halfway through this year, your employee will be exponentially better at communicating and wasting far less time.
 After a year of two hours of language training per week, your employee is close to working at 100 percent (if you hired them at a B2 level, which is normal).

 So let’s try that yearly breakdown again: